 Helicopter Route Charts are three-color charts that depict current aeronautical information useful to helicopter pilots navigating in areas with high concentrations of helicopter activity.
 Information depicted includes helicopter routes, four classes of heliports with associated frequency and lighting capabilities, NAVAIDS, and obstructions.
-In addition, pictorial symbols, roads, and easily-identified geographical features are portrayed.
+In addition, pictorial symbols, roads, and easilyidentified geographical features are portrayed.
 The scale is 1:125,000.
-These charts are updated every three years or as needed to accommodate major changes.
+These charts are updated every 56 days.